sylefeb/VoxModSynth/README.md

 </p>

 The constraints are fairly simple in this case:
-- red can be above ground
+- Red can be above ground,
-- red can be left/right of white,
+- Red can be above/below red,
-- red can be above/below red,
+- Red can be left/right of white,
-- white can be left/right of white
+- White can be left/right of white
-- plus all the cases with the 'empty' label.
+- Plus all the cases with the 'empty' label.
 Everything else is forbidden.

 The synthesized result reveals an interesting issue: there are red pillars without a white horizontal bar.
-The reason is that red can be a neighbor with empty along all its faces but below (below only admits red or ground).
-This it can appear as a single pillar.
+The reason is that red can be a neighbor with empty along all its faces but below (which only admits red or ground).
+Thus, it can appear as a single pillar.
 How can we avoid this?
 We need to introduce corner labels, preventing red to exist alone:

 <p align="center">